FAQ

 After submitting the form, we will migrate your app to Natively.
 This will allow you to upload builds generated by Natively to your TestFlight and Play Console.
 However, you'll still need to configure any native features you want to use within your app.

-Will all my website’s functionalities be working in the app?faqplus
+### Will all my website’s functionalities work in the app?

 Any functionality associated with your website will work as in Chrome & Safari browsers on a mobile device.

-We're instantly implementing new native features.
-If you have any ideas or requirements, feel free to submit your ideas on this page.
-You can also request a custom feature by emailing us at [email protected]
+We're constantly implementing new native features.
+If you have any ideas or requirements, feel free to submit your ideas on [this](https://ideas.buildnatively.com) page.\

 Natively features are designed to work within the app created with Natively.
 They won't function in a web browser.